Manage Enterprise 2.0 Accounts

 - Normal - Users can log into the business unit and interact with it as expected.

-- Locked - The business unit exists, but no users can log into it via Marketing Cloud or the SOAP API.
-The business unit cannot conduct any sends.
+- Locked - The business unit exists, but no users can log into it using the web interface or SOAP API.
+The business unit can’t conduct any sends.

-- Suspended - The business unit exists and users can log into it, but the business unit cannot conduct any sends or create any jobs.
+- Suspended - The business unit exists and users can log into it, but the business unit can’t conduct any sends or create any jobs.

 - Canceled - Nobody can log into the business unit.
 No jobs or sends can be created, and the system deactivates the applicable account.